Get insider access

 • Frame Rate Counter: Displays the current frame rate.

-• Blue Light Reduction : Removes blue light to help reduce eye strain.
+• Blue Light Reduction: Removes blue light to help reduce eye strain.

 • Gaming OSD 2.0: This downloadable software gives more options than just the regular OSD.
-You can control your peripherals, manage your windows, and you can assign a function to the macro button on the bottom left side of the monitor.
+You can control your peripherals, manage your windows, and assign a function to the macro button on the bottom left side of the monitor.
 You can also control the RGB lighting through this software.
 You have to connect the monitor to your computer via USB-B for these features to work.

 Features